 |Secondary Study Tools||Dictionaries, encyclopedias, commentaries.
 These tools are denoted as secondary because although they can be of great value to our understanding, they also unavoidably include the biases of the authors.
 If we derived our primary understanding of the text from these sources, we will be ‘tainted’ (sometimes dramatically so) by the ‘spin’ different interpreters bring to their understanding of the Bible.
-The dangers here are subtle, but can be far-reaching and take a long time to overcome until additional Bible study in rings 1-3 corrects misperceptions that have been learned.|| [Geoffrey W. Bromiley, ed., International Standard Bible Encyclopedia (Grand Rapids, MI: William B. Eerdmans Publishing Co., 1979, 1915)],
+The dangers here are subtle, but can be far-reaching and take a long time to overcome until additional Bible study in rings 1-3 corrects misperceptions that have been learned.|| [Geoffrey W. Bromiley, ed., The International Standard Bible Encyclopedia, Revised (Grand Rapids, MI: William B. Eerdmans Publishing Co., 1979, 1915)],

 [John F. Walvoord and Roy B. Zuck, eds., The Bible Knowledge Commentary (Wheaton, IL: SP Publications, 1983)],

 [C. I. Scofield, The Scofield Study Bible (New York, NY: Oxford University Press, 2002, 1909)],

 [John MacArthur, ed., The MacArthur Study Bible (Nashville, TN: Word Publishing, 1997)], etc. 64

 |Background Material||Historical and cultural works helping to anchor the biblical revelation within the historic setting and culture wherein it was first written.||A large number of works fall into this category.
 A small representative sample is given here: